 The Oregon Tourism Commission (OTC), doing business as Travel Oregon was formed in 1995 and granted semi-independent agency status in 2003 by the Oregon state legislature.
-Funded by the 1.5% statewide transient lodging tax, Travel Oregon carries out statewide work as the official destination management organization - directly investing 30% into Oregon's tourism industry and communities through the dedicated Regional Cooperative Tourism Program and and one public-at-large representative (ORS 284.107), are appointed
+Funded by the 1.5% statewide transient lodging tax, Travel Oregon carries out statewide work as the official destination management organization - directly investing 30% into Oregon's tourism industry and communities through the dedicated Regional Cooperative Tourism Program and competitive grants program.